How to Write a Query Letter to a Literary Agent

 Start your query letter off by introducing yourself to the agent.
 Include your name, as well as the title, genre and word count of your manuscript.
 It's also a good idea to include why you decided to query them.
 Also, be sure to query the right agent for your work.
 For instance, read up on what the agent typically represents and also read all agency guidelines before querying.
 This is to ensure you are giving yourself the best possible chance of being accepted.
 Don't query an agent with a manuscript for an adult thriller if they only represent young adult fiction.
 Choose agents to query that represent the type of work you've written!

 In your second paragraph, briefly summarize your novel.
 Do not include every single sub-plot.
-Simply describe the main plot of your novel, wording the story in such a way that will persuade the agent into wanting to read more.
+Simply describe the main plot of your novel, wording the story in such a way that will persuade the agent to want to read more.
 Don't give away the ending.
 After all, your goal is to intrigue the agent with your concept and encourage them to read your sample pages.

 In your final paragraph, wrap up your query.
 Include any relevant biographical information.
 For instance, if you have a Masters in Creative Writing, you should include this.
 If you have any past publishing credits, you should also include this.
 If you've written a book that takes place in a hospital, and say, you're a doctor: then include this fact.
 If you're a debut author (like me) go ahead and omit this part or just say you're a debut author.
 Agents understand if you're a debut, and at the end of the day, they are looking for solid writing and an idea they believe they can sell.